thosgood/this-weeks-finds/markdown/week2.md

 using first order perturbation theory in Chern-Simons theory.
 A nonperturbative calculation would be very good to have!

-2) New points of view in knot theory, by Joan Birman, preprint, to appear in the Bulletin of the AMS.
+2) "New points of view in knot theory", by Joan Birman, preprint, to appear in the _Bulletin of the AMS_.

 This is a nice review of the recent work on Vassiliev invariants of links.
 Given an invariant of oriented links, one can extend it to links